Black Hand (character)

 Black Hand (William Derek Hand) is a supervillain and a recurring foe to Green Lantern.
+Originally introduced in 1964, Black Hand took on a more prominent role in the 2000s and 2010s as a leading member of the Black Lantern Corps.

 Publication history

 Black Hand first appeared in Green Lantern (vol. 2) #29 (June 1964) and was created by John Broome and Gil Kane.
-He is based on and named after DC writer and Batman co-creator Bill Finger.
+He is based on and named after DC writer and Alan Scott co-creator Bill Finger.